Do you have Japanese friends? If you have, what do you think about their English?

 Their “h” is too weak and their “r” sounds unique but that’s all.
 Furthermore, I am sure their English would be quite better than English we speak to begin with.

 In Japanese, some words are distinguished with the length of the sound.

-If you pronounce the part of “ba” slightly longer than the other syllables, you refer to an old woman.
+If you pronounce the part of “ba” slightly longer than the other syllables, you mean an old woman.
 It’s a small but big difference.

-That’s why we tend to think if the accent is puts on a syllable the sound would be pronounced a bit longer than the other syllables.
+That’s why we tend to think the syllable which has the accent is pronounced a bit longer than the other syllables.

-This is a bad habit if we learn English…
+This is a bad habit if we try to learn English…

 5. We don’t learn Phonics at school